quantmind/d3-view-components/tabs/readme.md

 ## Tabs

 Tabs are a useful component for building navigations.
+This implementation integrates with the [router](../router) component if it is included in the application view.

 ### Setup